Farmington Schools board meeting erupts over diversity resolution

 Drafted by Dr. Aaron Johnson, Assistant Superintendent of Diversity/Equity/Inclusion/Student Services, and Director of School/Community Relations Diane Bauman, the resolution affirms the district’s commitment to “eradicating racism, bigotry, discrimination, hate, and violence, in any form” and expresses a series of beliefs regarding diversity, learning, and growth:

-Board secretary Angie Smith said that board president Pam Green contacted trustees the night before the meeting about the resolution.
+In a sharply worded statement, Board secretary Angie Smith said that board president Pam Green contacted trustees the night before the meeting about the resolution.

 “I think this is being taken lightly,” she said.
 “Other districts moved on this immediately… I take offense to this being rushed and given to us at the last minute.”

-Smith said she had heard about black staff members who were leaving the district and was also disturbed that the resolution came after the controversial termination of Wood Creek Elementary teacher Monique Anderson-Pickens, who is black.
+Smith said she heard about black staff members who were leaving the district and was also disturbed that the resolution came after the controversial termination of Wood Creek Elementary teacher Monique Anderson-Pickens, who is black.

+“We’ve got to start with the systemic racism in our own community,” she said.

 Trustee Terri Weems called the resolution a good start and pointed out that board members typically review and discuss resolutions before approving them at a subsequent meeting.
 Trustee Jessica Cummings agreed, adding “if the board wants to make modifications, we can always update this in August.”